danchege/MY-PORTFOLIO-WEBSITE/README.md

 ## 2. **CSS Styling**
 The `styles.css` file is used to style the website.
 Below are the key styling decisions:
-- **Section Visibility**: By default, all sections are hidden using `display: none;`.
+- **Section Visibility**: By default, all sections are set `display: contents;`.
 The `:target` pseudo-class is used to display the section when its corresponding navigation link is clicked.
 - **Navigation Bar**:
   - Styled with `flexbox` for alignment and spacing.
   - Links are styled with hover effects using `transition`.